TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 1. (Optional) [VSCode](https://code.visualstudio.com)
 1. (Optional) A custom domain name

-While this tutorial was written with Windows in mind, the only difference per platform is how you [install Jekyll](https://jekyllrb.com/docs/installation/) and file paths.
+While this tutorial was written with Windows in mind, the only differences per platform is how you [install Jekyll](https://jekyllrb.com/docs/installation/) and file paths.
 {:.note}

 ## Background

-For me, getting my blog launched was a story of false starts.
+Getting [my blog](https://tseknet.com) launched was a story of false starts.
+I started this project to push myself to learn new tools (read: play with new toys).

 For years, I hosted a basic cover page website via a virtualized Nginx VM, shown below:

 ![Old Site](../assets/img/blog/oldsite.png){:.img width="500" height="100" loading="lazy"}